Ebiroll/qemu_esp32/examples/44_pio_tmthing/readme.md

 Audio PCM5102A i2s chip.
 http://www.ti.com/lit/ds/symlink/pcm5102a.pdf

-It is connected to the esp32 over i2c for commads and i2s for audio data.
+It is connected to the esp32 for i2s for audio data.

 Name | type  | pin